strawstack/PathPuzzle/README_TEMPLATE.md

 Having trouble?
 Take a look at the `bit patterns` for the numbers above.

 Example: `3` -> `0011` and `C` -> `1100`

-## NOTE

-I'm currently debugging this repo, so the above puzzle may have no solution!